-The college strictly prohibits the use of marijuana for medical or recreational purposes on campus, even if it otherwise meets the qualifications of the California compassionate use act, proposition 215, or the adult use of marijuana act, proposition 64.
-Otis College does not recognize documented compassionate or recreational use on campus or in the residence halls or affiliated-housing after a student's use and/or possession is discovered.
-Any student who believes he or she may be adversely affected by this policy may contact the Dean of Student Affairs for more information.
+The college strictly prohibits the use of marijuana for medical or recreational purposes, even if it otherwise meets the qualifications of the California compassionate use act, proposition 215, or the adult use of marijuana act, proposition 64.
+Otis college does not recognize documented compassionate or recreational use on campus or in the residence halls after a student's use and/or possession is discovered.
+Any student who believes he or she may be adversely affected by this policy may contact the associate dean of student affairs for more information.